Ocrevus (ocrelizumab) helps preserve hand and arm function in PPMS

 A new low impact option for highly active relapsing MS

 Cladribine (Mavenclad) is a medicine for Relapsing Multiple Sclerosis (RMS) for patients whose disease is highly active.
 Clinical trials have shown that it can provide and maintain up to 4 years of disease control with a maximum of 20 days’ oral treatment and needs little monitoring.
 The medication is classed as “low impact” because it supposedly has less impact on the day to day lives of patients in comparison to daily medication options.
-Cladribine (Mavenclad) is approved by the European EMA and the Australian TGA.
+Cladribine (Mavenclad) is approved by the FDA (US) EMA (Europe) and the TGA (Australia).
 Although it is not globally available, patients to whom it is not accessible can import this medicine into their country, safely and legally.

 What is cladribine (Mavenclad)?